 RPO (recovery point objective) backups are based on intelligent automatic scheduling.
 The RPO is defined as the maximum amount of time during which data is not backed up and as a result can be lost.
 The frequency of backup jobs configured in a server plan define the RPO.

 To get started, specify the following options in a plan.
 After you specify the following options, automatic schedules and dynamic priorities are used to achieve your RPO.

 Backup frequency: The frequency of backup jobs.
 By default, an incremental backup job runs everyday at 9:00 PM according to the time zone of the client.

 You can modify the default backup job schedule, or click Add and schedule additional full, differential, or incremental backup jobs.
 When a server plan has multiple backup jobs the most frequent backup job or the least amount of time between backup jobs is considered as the RPO of the server plan.

 You can delete all backup schedules including the default incremental backup job.
 A server plan without any backup schedules will will not have an RPO.
 You can associate such server plans without an RPO to entities that run backups on demand.
 For example, you can associate a server plan without an RPO to an SQL instance and run backups on demand.

-Backup window: The days and times when an incremental backup job can run.
+Backup window: The days and times when an incremental or differential backup job can run.